Do Something

 He explained prosecutorial philosophy to The Citizen this way: “A judge and a DA should do the same thing, and it’s really just common sense: You help a good person who’s having a bad day and winds up in court, but those people who are going around having bad days on purpose?
 They need to be held accountable.”

-• Both tout diversion, but Dugan says he can better deliver on “wraparound services” based on his experience in diversion courts.
+• Both touted diversion, but Dugan said he can better deliver on “wraparound services” based on his experience in diversion courts.

-• Anti-capital punishment, but would consider it in the case of a mass murder.
+• Anti-capital punishment, Dugan has said, but would consider it in the case of a mass murder or murder of law enforcement.

-• Wants to embed prosecutors in communities, to give them a sense of what specific neighborhoods want and need.
+• Dugan wanted to embed prosecutors in communities, to give them a sense of what specific neighborhoods want and need.

-• Wants to prosecute gun crimes to the fullest extent of the law.
+• Dugan wanted to prosecute gun crimes to the fullest extent of the law.

 Before becoming Judge